haimgel/lke-node-dns/README.md

-# Node-DNS: generate forward and reverse records for K8S nodes on Linode Kubernetes
+# Node-DNS: Kubernetes controller to generate forward and reverse DNS records for all nodes on Linode Kubernetes

 This controller uses Linode API to automatically create or update DNS records for Kubernetes nodes in your Linode cluster.